tgsaman/Snowflake-Pipelines-and-Governance/README.md

 # Snowflake-Pipelines-and-Governance

 The files attached are examples of SnowSQL commands used to manage warehousing pipelines and transformations, data masking policies, and role-based access controls.
-These are scrubbed examples of work that I completed for Kubrick Group consulting, iterating on previous client projects to optimize performance and learn best practices with automated pipelines & enterprise data management.
+These are scrubbed examples of work that I completed for Kubrick Group Consulting, iterating on previous client projects to optimize performance and learn best practices with automated pipelines & enterprise data management.

 NOTES:
 These files cannot be run without a Snowflake instance.
 SnowSQL is a speacialized library of SQL commands meant to work with the Snowflake server-client pair.
 A Snowflake client allows data engineers and platform architects to stage tables across different warehouses for use across various applications, systems, and software interfaces.